parsa-ahmadi-nasab-emran-temple-owl/CIS3207/Project-4/README.md

       when the file name is too long(it exceeds 15 characters for the directory name) when there are already 256 files present in the directory
 - int fs_write(int fildes, void* buf, size_t nbyte);
-    It attempts to write nbyte bytes of data to the file referenced by the descriptor fildes from the buffer printed by the buf.
+    It will have its own fs_write.c file.
+(For organization purposes) It attempts to write nbyte bytes of data to the file referenced by the descriptor fildes from the buffer printed by the buf.
     It assumes that the buffer buf holds at least nbyte bytes.
     When it attempts to write past the end of the file, the file is automatically extended to hold additional bytes.